seknox/trasa/website/docs/services/ssh/ssh.md

 User certificates are used to authenticate ssh users.

-TRASA access proxy injects a temporary signed certificate with expiry of few minutes.
-This makes remote access very easy and secure since user doesn't need ko know password or store keys.
+During SSH access through TRASA access proxy, a temporary certificate is used to make an upstream connection.
+This makes remote access very easy and secure since the user doesn't need to know password or store keys.

-To make use of that user certificate, you must tell each upstream server to trust any certificate signed by our CA.
+You must tell each upstream server to trust any certificate signed by TRASA CA.
 To do that,

+* Go to Providers page and click the "Certificate Authority" tab.
-* Download client CA  from dashboard (Providers->Certificate Authority->Download SSH client CA)
+* Download client CA public key.

 <img alt="download-user-ca" src={('/img/docs/providers/ca/download-user-ca.png')} />

-* Download client CA

-* Copy the downloaded ssh keys into upstream servers
+* Copy the downloaded public key into upstream servers.
 * Edit /etc/ssh/sshd_config of upstream server and add the following `TrustedUserCAKeys <path to ca public key>`
 * Restart ssh daemon